-The Battle of Ortona, fought between 20 and 28 December 1943 by the forces of the British 8th Army, represents one of the most important events of Italian campaign between July 1943 and May 1945.
+The Battle of Ortona, fought between 20 and 28 December 1943 by Canadian and German forces was one of the most important events of the Italian campaign between July 1943 and May 1945.

 By the end of 1943, Allied forces had arrived in the Abruzzo region on the Adriatic coast.
 Here they faced the formidable Gustav Line defences.
 The Gustav Line was the main Axis line of defence and stretched across the entire width of Italy.
 In November 1943 British forces managed to cross the Sangro river and penetrate the Gustav Line on the Adriatic coast.
 This was a major success but soon the Allied forces would face heavy fighting again, this time at the town of Ortona.